shreedharshetty/Answers/answers.md

 that you think should change or which could be done better.
 Please limit your response to 500 characters or, if responding with a video, 30 seconds.

+Answer :
+	Sign in button seems so dull when it is disabled, UI needs some more charm, as i see header seems so dull.
+	In the conversation page, form controls need to be buttons.
+	Page looks so plain.
+	wouldn't it be better if we place the logo in top as usual? or is there a specific reason to place logo in the bottom?
+	Width of the page also looks less.
+	About us page is asking me to login again though i am logged in.
+	Design of the about-us page is looking little nice than landing page.

 6. After you've used the app a little bit, step back and think about it in the world at large.
 How would you use it?
 How would you explain it to other people in 2 sentences?
 If you had to sell it as a productivity tool, who would you sell it to (Nurses and doctors?
 Construction companies?
 Retail store managers?)
 Please limit your answer to 500 characters.

+Answer :
+	I would like to use it to broadcast my friends and family about my status, place and share the video with them.
+	I would like to explain it to my friends/family like dispatch.tv is personalized socialize platform to share what i have discovered.
+	It can also be used in a team of developers, where they can share all the excitements of writing cool stuff.